Your Guide to Gifts of Western Horse Art - The Paintings of Tom Ryan - Jack Terry - Tim Cox

 The Importance of Presentation: A First Hand Look at a Jack Terry Painting

-About a year ago during a visit to a nearby furniture store I spotted a familiar painting on a wall -
+About a year ago during a visit to a nearby furniture store I spotted a familiar painting on a wall - it was one of Jack Terry's best known - "Early Snow".

-It hung on a poorly lit wall above a not terribly attractive sofa and was mounted in a heavy frame which would detract from most paintings.
 If there are rules for proper display of a fine painting most of them were broken here.
 Yet Terry's work drew like a magnet.
 It is a magnificent painting.
 Still, as it is sometimes said,

 "Presentation is everything".

 It could have looked so much nicer.
 The choice of proper framing and location means and adds so much to an already beautiful work of art.
-Please remember this when purchasing a fine painting, picture, or poster.

 "Autumn's Amber Glow" by Tim Cox